kiraio-moe/Light.vnTools/README.md

 ## Overview

-**<p align="center">This tool is very unstable and not work on the newer version of Light.vn</p>**

-Light.vnTools is a simple unpack and repacking tool for game created using [Light.vn](https://lightvn.net "Light.vn") game engine.
+Light.vnTools is an unpack and repacking tool for game created with [Light.vn](https://lightvn.net "Light.vn") game engine.

 ## Requirements